bethaitman/bethsite/content/posts/gds.md

 date: 2020-03-15
 ---

-About the same time I was starting out as a tech writer, the [Government Digital Service](https://gds.blog.gov.uk/about/) was working on overhauling the UK government's web presence.
-And they were doing it in the open, sharing what they were trying and what they'd learnt, blogging about their principles.
+About the same time I was starting out as a tech writer, I heard of the [Government Digital Service](https://gds.blog.gov.uk/about/) for the first time.
+They were totally overhauling the UK government's web presence, and they were doing it in the open: sharing what they were trying and what they'd learnt, blogging about their principles.
 I found their work inspiring - laser-focused on meeting the needs of citizens, on being clear and human-centered.

 I was working in a very different domain, but their ideas and processes resonated with me hugely.
 A lot of the core principles that I work by came from GDS - from their style guides, their service patterns, their blog posts.
 I come back to the stuff they've shared over and over again.
 It articulates so well the basic principles of technical writing, and somehow cuts through so much nonsense.
 They have a gift for slogans as well - I wish I knew how to write those.